 China Town, Night Markets & Market City

-China town is a short walk from GCA and is a lively area hosting popular night markets along with other shops, restaurants and regular entertainment events.
+China town is a 3-5 minutes walk from UBSS and is a lively area hosting popular night markets along with other shops, restaurants and regular entertainment events.

 Market City is located in the heart of Chinatown, offering various shopping and dining options.